CCThompson82/MLE_capstone/Capstone_report.md

 The prostate is a glandular organ of the male reproductive system that helps to control urinary and reproductive functions.
-According to the charity Prostate Cancer UK, one in eight British men will  be diagnosed with prostate adenocarcinoma (prostate cancer, henceforth 'PC') in their  lifetime {citation}.
+According to the charity Prostate Cancer UK, one in eight British men will  be diagnosed with prostate adenocarcinoma (prostate cancer, henceforth 'PC') in their  lifetime [[1](http://prostatecanceruk.org/prostate-information)].
-Men over 50 years of age are often subjected to routine digital examinations, or urine test (the 'PCA' test) for signs of PC.
+Men over 50 years of age are often subjected to routine digital examinations, or urine test (the Prostate Secreted Antigen, or 'PSA' test) for signs of PC.
 However the gold standard diagnosis is the Gleason test.
 In brief, a series of small needle sized biopsies are taken from the patient's prostate gland.
 Each biopsy is processed and scored by a pathologist for signs of abnormal cell type and structure.
-Gleason scores ranging from 2 to 5 are considered not malignant, whereas scores ranging from 6-10 are considered malignant and provide an added estimation of severity (Humphrey, 2004).
+Gleason scores ranging from 2 to 5 are considered not malignant, whereas scores ranging from 6-10 are considered malignant and provide an added estimation of severity [[2](http://www.nature.com/modpathol/journal/v17/n3/full/3800054a.html)].

 Contrary to some types of cancer, malignancies that remain local within the prostate are rarely lethal (survival rate of ~99%).
-However, if a malignancy born of the prostate undergoes metastasis (the process of cancer cell migration to other sites in the body), the survival rate drops to ~28%.
+However, if a malignancy born of the prostate undergoes distant metastasis (the process of cancer cell migration to other sites in the body), the survival rate drops to ~28% [[3](http://www.cancer.org/cancer/prostatecancer/detailedguide/prostate-cancer-survival-rates)].
 Because of this discrepancy, many men opt for radical prostatectomy (surgical removal of the entire prostate).
 While ensuring prevention of metastasis, removal of the prostate results in high morbidity, e.g. inability to control urination, loss of